Python-PyQt/PyQt6-Docs/descriptions/QtQml/QJSEngine-c.rst

 .. literalinclude:: ../../../snippets/qtdeclarative-src-qml-doc-snippets-code-src_script_qjsengine.py
     :lines: 54-55

 :sip:ref:`~PyQt6.QtQml.QJSEngine.evaluate` returns a :sip:ref:`~PyQt6.QtQml.QJSValue` that holds the result of the evaluation.
-The :sip:ref:`~PyQt6.QtQml.QJSValue` class provides functions for converting the result to various C++ types (e.g. QJSValue::toString() and QJSValue::toNumber()).
+The :sip:ref:`~PyQt6.QtQml.QJSValue` class provides functions for converting the result to various C++ types (e.g. :sip:ref:`~PyQt6.QtQml.QJSValue.toString` and :sip:ref:`~PyQt6.QtQml.QJSValue.toNumber`).

-The following code snippet shows how a script function can be defined and then invoked from C++ using QJSValue::call():
+The following code snippet shows how a script function can be defined and then invoked from C++ using :sip:ref:`~PyQt6.QtQml.QJSValue.call`:

 .. literalinclude:: ../../../snippets/qtdeclarative-src-qml-doc-snippets-code-src_script_qjsengine.py
     :lines: 60-63